HACKENSACK HOMICIDE: Three Charged In Targeted Barbershop Shooting

 The shooter -- dressed all in black, including a ski mask -- fled on foot toward Lehigh Street, witnesses told police.

-Nieves made it to Lehigh Street toward Sussex Street, where he collapsed.
+Nieves made it to Lehigh Street near Sussex Street, where he collapsed.

 Born in Virginia Beach, VA, Nieves lived in Jersey City, East Rutherford and Hackensack before moving to Maywood three years ago, according to his obituary.